-Macintosh PC Exchange version 2.0.1
+Macintosh PC Exchange 2.0:

-- now works with DOS-format and Windows-format SCSI fixed and removable media storage devices (such as Iomega Bernoulli and SyQuest cartridge drives). - now works with Apple II ProDOS-format floppy disks. - lets you access DOS-format drive container files created by the DOS Compatibility Card for Macintosh. - uses considerably less random-access memory (less than 5K) when not in use. - includes an on/off switch in the control panel that allows you to turn off the PC Exchange disk-mounting capability temporarily. - comes with built-in device drivers to support a wide variety of SCSI hard disk and removable media drives. - works on Power Macintosh systems in Macintosh 68000 emulation mode.
+- now works with DOS-format and Windows-format SCSI fixed and removable media storage devices (such as Iomega Bernoulli and SyQuest cartridge drives). - now works with Apple II ProDOS-format floppy disks. - now works with NEC DOS-format 640K floppy disks. - lets you access DOS-format drive container files created on a Macintosh Quadra 610 DOS-Compatible computer. - uses minimal random-access memory (less than 5K) when not in use. - includes an on/off switch in the control panel that allows you to turn off the PC Exchange disk-mounting capability temporarily. - comes with built-in device drivers to support a wide variety of SCSI hard disk and removable media drives. - works on Power Macintosh systems in Macintosh 68000 emulation mode.